MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 For general information about importing from CSV, see these resources:

 + [Import your training data into Azure Machine Learning Studio (classic) from various data sources](https://docs.microsoft.com/azure/machine-learning/machine-learning-data-science-import-data)
-+ [AzureML Experiments and Data Interaction](https://gallery.azure.ai/Tutorial/3-AzureML-Experiments-and-Data-Interaction-1): Demonstrates various data sources and how to work with them in Studio.
++ [AzureML Experiments and Data Interaction](https://gallery.azure.ai/Tutorial/3-AzureML-Experiments-and-Data-Interaction-1): Demonstrates various data sources and how to work with them in Studio (classic).

 ##  Expected inputs